 A footmuff is not always at the top of the purchase list when you are preparing for the arrival of your baby.
-You might wonder if you really do need a footmuff.
-And the short answer is yes.
+So you might wonder whether you actually need one?
+And if you are in the UK, the short answer is probably yes.
 Here in Scandinavia, we use footmuffs for around 9 months of the year, from early fall until late spring.

 Having a warm and cosy footmuff in the pram and stroller will make your walks much more fun and comfortable.
 Everyone will enjoy it more.